theQRL/theqrl.org/content/blog/2021/qip016-reduce-emission-schedule/index.md

 ## General Considerations

+### Timeline of QIP16 integration

+Through discussions, it's estimated that preparation and testing should take two weeks.

+exchange availability to manage a node update can vary depending other obligations, priorities, and staffing situations (such as through seasonal vacations & holidays).

 ### Timeline of different roadmap features

 Features can provide additional avenues for liquidity (such as the case of [EnQlave through wQRL](/feature/enqlave)), improve market sentiment, or directly impact the change of emission for technical reasons (such as Proof-of-Stake limitation).
 Understanding where these stand in a chronological manner would help in decision making for the vote.